Women’s Backpacking Trip Cascades - The Great Wilderness

 Meet in Tumbler Ridge for 8:30am.
 Check bags, safety debrief and load vehicle.
 Car pool to trailhead.

-Spend Day 3 exploring the Cascades or relaxing at Shire Camp.
+Spend Day 2 exploring the Cascades by day trip or relaxing at Shire Camp.
+There are more falls to visit, including Monkman Falls, Brooke Falls, Chambers and McGinnis Falls.

 The Details